behaverse/data-model/_pages/guideline/6-naming-responses.md

 nav_order: 4
 ---

-# Naming Responses and Response Options
+# Naming responses and response options

 <!-- there is only one section -->